-6.6 Laws and case law falling under the examples of sex discrimination mentioned in Article 9 of Directive 2006/54 for serious family reasons: the funds' regulations are allowed to omit provisions such as those on notional contributions, or on redemption (e.g. to recover the contributions by paying them).
+6.6 Laws and case law falling under the examples of sex discrimination mentioned in Article 9 of Directive 2006/54

+As regards Article 9(g) of Directive 2006/54, the law on supplementary funds does not contain any provision which ensures that fictional contributions are made (by the employer/the state) on behalf of the employee during her maternity leave/leave for serious family reasons.
+Therefore, the law does not require the fund regulations to include provisions which would ensure compliance with Article 9g.
 In the case of maternity, many fund regulations provide for a reduced rate of notional contributions, i.e. only the contributions corresponding to the amount of the maternity allowance are credited.75